 Over the course of the past 10 years, podcasts have gone from being virtually non-existent to becoming one of the most popular ways to consume content across the globe.
 We're all busy in the modern world, desperately trying to fit our hobbies and interests around our hectic schedules, which is perhaps why podcasts are so well received; they give us the freedom and flexibility to engage with our interests while we go about our daily routines.
 From getting ready to commuting to work, going the gym to cooking our dinner, podcasts slip perfectly into our busy lives.

-So if you're thinking about starting your own podcast, we're here to reaffirm your decision.
+So if you're thinking about starting your own podcast in the UK, we're here to reaffirm your decision.
 Starting a podcast gives you the opportunity to inject your business into your audience's routine, building trust whilst driving engagement across channels.
-To help you on your journey, we've put together an essential guide on how to start a podcast.
+To help you on your journey, we've put together an essential guide on how to start a podcast for beginners.

 Contents: